AriMarkowitz/UrbanFloodNet/README.md

 Inference runs both Model_1 and Model_2 sequentially: loads checkpoints from `checkpoints/latest/`, warm-starts on 10 timesteps of history, autoregressively predicts remaining steps, denormalizes, and writes a Kaggle-format CSV.

 See [GETTING_STARTED.md](GETTING_STARTED.md) for inference commands and flags.

+Special thanks to Professor Owen Lewis for sponsoring this project and providing access to The UNM Center for Advanced Research Computing resources used in this research.